playswap-org/play-docs/business-partnerships.md

 When a project applies for PlaySwap Launchpool, we can create a new farming pair (subject to discussion).

-PlaySwap Launchpool and Farms are platforms that help project teams promote their tokens and get exposure to the vest Playverse community.
-We look for strong teams with a clear and innovative vision in the crypto space with a particular focus on gaming.
+PlaySwap Launchpools and Farms are platforms that help project teams promote their tokens and get exposure to the Playverse community.
+We are looking for strong teams with a clear and innovative vision in the crypto space with a particular focus on gaming.
 If you think you are one of the projects, do not wait any longer and apply below.

 ## Listing on PlaySwap